alecksmart/simple-vim-settings/README.md

 ## Repository Structure

-- **vimrc**: The Vim configuration file.
+- **vimrc**: the vim configuration file.
 It is downloaded and installed as `~/.vimrc`.
-- **install.sh**: The installation script that installs Vundle, backs up any existing vimrc, and downloads the new configuration.
+- **install.sh**: the installation script that installs Vundle, backs up any existing vimrc, and downloads the new configuration.

 ## Custom Key Mappings